-Section 220-93.
-PLAN APPROVAL OF PROJECTS.
+H. PLAN APPROVAL OF PROJECTS.

-- A. Plan Approval.
-An application for Plan Approval shall be reviewed by the PAA for consistency with the purpose and intent of this Article XIX.
+- (1) Plan Approval.
+An application for Plan Approval shall be reviewed by the PAA for consistency with the purpose and intent of this Section 220-8.9.
 Such Plan Approval process shall be construed as an As-of-Right review and approval process as required by and in accordance with the Governing Laws.
-The following categories of Projects shall be subject to the Plan Approval process: - (a) Any Residential Project containing at least thirteen [13] residential units;

-- (b) Any Mixed-use Development Project; and - (c) Any Project seeking a waiver. - B. Plan Approval Authority (PAA).
+The following categories of Projects shall be subject to the Plan Approval process: - (a) Any Residential Project containing at least thirteen [13] residential units; - (b) Any Mixed-use Development Project; and - (c) Any Project seeking a waiver. - (2) Plan Approval Authority (PAA).
 The 40R Plan Approval Committee, consistent with M.G.L.
 Chapter 40R and 760 CMR 59.00, shall be the Plan Approval Authority (the "PAA"), and it is authorized to conduct the Plan Approval process for purposes of reviewing Project applications and issuing Plan Approval decisions within the NL-SGOD.
-The 40R Plan Approval Committee shall include one (1) representative member chosen by each of the following Town of Lancaster Boards from their membership: Planning Board, Zoning Board of Appeals, Conservation Commission, Affordable Housing Trust, and Economic Development Committee..
-Each board, commission and trust shall notify the Select Board in writing of their chosen representative member.
-The Select Board shall appoint the 40R Plan Approval Committee, constituted as described herein, for staggered terms of three (3) years with one (1) member first appointed for one (1) year and two (2) members first appointed for two (2) years. - C. PAA Regulations.
+The 40R Plan Approval Committee shall include one (1) representative member chosen by each of the following Town of Lancaster Boards from their membership: Planning Board, Zoning Board of Appeals, Conservation Commission, Affordable Housing Trust, and Economic Development Committee.
+The 40R Plan Approval Committee shall be appointed by the Lancaster Select Board for three (3) years. - (3) PAA Regulations.
 The Plan Approval Authority may adopt and from time to time amend reasonable administrative rules and regulations relative to Plan Approval.
-Such rules and regulations and any amendments thereof must be approved by DHCD. - D. Project Phasing.
+Such rules and regulations and any amendments thereof must be approved by DHCD. - (4) Project Phasing.
 An Applicant may propose, in a Plan Approval submission, that a Project be developed in phases, provided that the submission shows the full buildout of the Project and all associated impacts as of the completion of the final phase, and subject to the approval of the PAA.
-Any phased Project shall comply with the provisions of Section 220-89I.
+Any phased Project shall comply with the provisions of Section E.(9).

-Section 220-94.
-PLAN APPROVAL PROCEDURES.
+I. PLAN APPROVAL PROCEDURES.

-- A. Pre-application.
+- (1) Preapplication.
 Prior to the submittal of a Plan Approval submission, a "Concept Plan" may be submitted to help guide the development of the definitive submission for Project buildout and individual elements thereof.
-Such Concept Plan should reflect the following: - (1) Overall building envelope areas; - (2) Open space and natural resource areas; - (3) General site improvements, groupings of buildings, and proposed land uses.
+Such Concept Plan should reflect the following: - (a) Overall building envelope areas; - (b) Open space and natural resource areas; - (c) General site improvements, groupings of buildings, and proposed land uses.